![]() List of abbreviations |

 They may have a length of

-sheath is formed by multiple, often far over 20 layers of closely attached
+multiple, often far over 20 layers of closely attached cell

 mesaxon (Terminologia histologica: Mesaxon externum) is the connection